jillesvangurp/es-kotlin-client/manual/query-dsl.md

         // BoolQuery has a function called must
         // it also has filter, should, and mustNot must(
-          // it has a vararg list of ESQuery match("name", "qiuck") {
+          // must has a vararg list of ESQuery match(Thing::name, "qiuck") {
             // match always needs a field and query
             // but boost is optional
             boost = 2.0
             // so we find something despite the misspelled quick fuzziness = "auto"
           },
-          // but the block param is nullable and
+          // the block param for match is nullable and
           // defaults to null
-          matchPhrase("name", "quick brown") {
+          // you can refer fields by string name as well matchPhrase("name", "quick brown") {
             slop = 1
           }